temporalio/helm-charts/README.md

 ### Install and configure Temporal

 If a live application environment already uses systems that Temporal can use as dependencies, then those systems can continue to be used.
-This Helm chart can install the minimal pieces of Temporal such that it can then be configured to use those systems as its dependencies.
+This Helm chart can install the minimal pieces of Temporal so that it can then be configured to use those systems as its dependencies.

 The example below demonstrates a few things: